"Cocaine sharks" may be exposed to drugs in the Florida Keys, researchers say

 Like "Cocaine Bear" before it – a 2023 film loosely based on a bear that consumed cocaine in a forest in 1985 – the "Cocaine Sharks" show has piqued widespread interest before it even aired.

-It is a catchy headline and show title, but the experiments were preliminary, Tracy Fanara, a research scientist and program manager at NOAA who was part of the experiments that were filmed in Key West for "Cocaine Sharks," told CBS News.
+It is a catchy headline and show title, but the experiments were preliminary, Tracy Fanara, an environmental engineer who was part of the experiments that were filmed in Key West for "Cocaine Sharks," told CBS News.
 Still, she said, "There's a lot of legitimacy to this clickbait headline."

 She said the experiments were because large amounts of cocaine, often being brought to the U.S. on boats, wash up on our coasts annually, especially in the Florida Keys.
 Just last month, the Coast Guard announced it found 14,153 pounds of cocaine in the ocean in nearby Miami.
 The drugs were worth more than $186 million.